 1. Preheat the oven to 250°F.

-2. Wash and dry the kale leaves.
+2. Wash and dry the kale leaves (if the kale is not completely dry, the chips may not get crispy).
 Cut lengthwise in half to remove the center ribs and stems.
 Place the leaves in a large bowl and toss with the olive oil.
 (Feel free to use your hands and get messy.)
 Arrange in a single layer on 2 large baking sheets.
 Sprinkle lightly with salt and pepper.

 3. Bake (one sheet at a time) until crispy, about 30 minutes.
 Devour!